Electric chair: Process and mechanism

-The condemned inmate's head and legs are shaved and the condemned person is seated in the chair.
+The condemned inmate's head and legs are shaved, before being led to the execution chamber.
+The condemned is then seated in the chair.
 Their arms and legs are tightly strapped with leather belts, and a cap with a saltwater-soaked sponge is strapped to the head, and electrodes are attached to the legs.
 The condemned person is optionally blindfolded or a bag is placed on their head.

 Various cycles (changes in voltage and duration) of alternating current are passed through the individual's body in order to cause lethal damage to the internal organs.
 The first, more powerful electric shock (between 2,000 and 2,500 volts) is intended to cause immediate unconsciousness, ventricular fibrillation, and eventual cardiac arrest.
 The second, less powerful electric shock (500–1,500 volts) is intended to cause lethal damage to the vital organs.

-After the cycles are completed, a doctor checks the inmate for any signs of life.
-If none are present, the doctor reports and records the time of death, and prison officials will wait for the body to cool down before removing it to prepare for autopsy.
-If the inmate exhibits signs of life, the doctor notifies the warden, who usually will order another round of electric current or may postpone the execution.
+After the cycles are completed, the prison officials wait approximately 5 minutes for the body to cool down.
+After those minutes pass, a doctor checks the inmate for any signs of life.
+If none are present, the doctor reports and records the time of death, which then involves removing the body and preparing it for an autopsy.
+If the inmate exhibits signs of life, the doctor notifies the warden, who will usually order another round of an electric current or may postpone the execution to a later date.